 The tour begins at Lake Titicaca, one of the most fascinating lakes in the world.
 It is the world's highest navigable lake at over 3800 meters and is a sacred place for the Inca civilization, as their mythology says that the first Inca king, Manco Capac, was born here.
-We stay on Taquile island where you can enjoy a 'homestay' which will be a memorable experience before being transported to Cuzco on the luxurious Andean Explorer where you will be spoilt by outstanding views & incredible service.
+We stay on Taquile island where you can enjoy a 'homestay' which will be a memorable experience before travelling to Cuzco on the luxurious Andean Explorer where you will be spoilt by outstanding views & incredible service.
 Note:- Andean Explorer will cease to operate after 30th April 2017.
 After that date it is replaced by a flight to Cuzco.

 At the heart of the once mighty Inca empire, Cuzco is an experience to enjoy in itself before setting off for a 3 day trek to Machu Picchu.
 The trail starts from the Sacred Valley, so called because of its incredible fertility, and crosses two 4000 metre passes as well as visiting the relaxing hot springs in Lares before finishing at Aguas Calientes and your tour of Machu Picchu.